GrowthTech2023/GhostMe/Roadmap/wireframe.md

 3. Video Transcription:
-    - The uploaded video is sent to the backend.
+    - The uploaded video is sent to the server.
-    - The backend invokes the Descript API to transcribe the video.
+    - The server invokes the Descript API to transcribe the video.
     - The transcription result is stored in the PostgreSQL database.